The calls for a #MMIW (Missing & Murdered Indigenous Women) National Inquiry continues to evolve.

 Should Tina Fontaine really be the face for calls for a National Inquiry?

-According to the National Review Report recently published by the RCMP only 8% of Aboriginal Women are murdered by a stranger.
+According to the National Review Report recently published by the RCMP only 8% of Indigenous women are murdered by a stranger.

-The same report indicates approximately 90% of Aboriginal Women are killed as a result of Domestic or Family Violence.
+The same report indicates approximately 90% of Indigenous women are killed as a result of domestic or family violence.
 The killers have been identified as spouses, common-law husbands, boyfriends, family members, acquaintances or someone with whom they had some form of intimate relationship.

-That’s correct, 90% of all Aboriginal female victims of Homicide knew their killer.
+That’s correct, 90% of all Indigenous female victims of homicide knew their killer.

 Almost 90% of the killers are men.